Mosasaur: Teeth

 Mosasaurs possessed a thecodont dentiton, meaning that the roots were cemented deeply into the jaw bone.
 Mosasaurs did not use permanent teeth but instead constantly shed them.
 Replacement teeth developed within a pit inside the roots of the original tooth called the resorption pit.
 This is done through a distinctively unique eight-stage process.
 The first stage was characterized by the mineralization of a small tooth crown developed elsewhere that descended into the resorption pit by the second stage.
 In the third stage, the developing crown firmly cemented itself within the resorption pit and grew in size; by the fourth stage, it would be of the same size as the crown in the original tooth.
 Stages five and six were characterized by the development of the replacement tooth's root: in stage five the root developed vertically, and in stage six the root expanded in all directions to the point that the replacement tooth became exposed and actively pushed on the original tooth.
 In the seventh stage, the original tooth was shed and the now-independent replacement tooth began to anchor itself into the vacancy.
 In the eighth and final stage, the replacement tooth has grown to firmly anchor itself.

 Ontogeny and growth

 Mosasaur growth is not well understood, as specimens of juveniles are rare, and many were mistaken for hesperornithine birds when discovered 100 years ago.
 However, the discovery of several specimens of juvenile and neonate-sized mosasaurs unearthed more than a century ago indicate that mosasaurs gave birth to live young, and that they spent their early years of life out in the open ocean, not in sheltered nurseries or areas such as shallow water as previously believed.
 Whether mosasaurs provided parental care, like other marine reptiles such as plesiosaurs, is currently unknown.
-The discovery of young mosasaurs was published in the journal Palaeontology.